devx-cafe/devx.world/_posts/2024-01-03-industrial-devops.md

 Stay tuned for more insights and happy reading!

+If you have comments or questions, lets hear from you on <a href="https://github.com/orgs/thetechcollective/discussions/3">Github</a>

 References:

 1. [Industrial DevOps: Build Better systems faster, by Johnson, Dr. Suzette](https://www.amazon.com/Industrial-DevOps-Better-Systems-Faster/dp/195050879X)